areszera/crimson/README.md

 ## Config

-Crimson can read `crimson-config.yml` as config file in the root directory of your project.
-The available options and default values are:
+Crimson can read YAML files as config file using the `LoadConfig` function.
+The available options and default values
+are:

 ```yaml
 server: